-The Stockton Center for Economic and Financial Literacy recognizes that we live in a globalized economy that operates 24/7, around the clock.
+The Center recognizes that we live in a globalized economy that operates 24/7, around the clock.
 A financial market is open somewhere in the world at all hours of the day and across the international date line.
 There are regular, periodic news releases of indicators and statistics that measure the pulse of economic health as well as forecasts for the future of the economy and business: stock prices and indexes, consumer prices, bond prices, interest rates, consumer credit, employment, housing starts, retail sales, corporate profits, etc. How do we learn about all of these concepts, how they relate to one another, and how they affect the personal finances of households?

 In school, of course!